Your cart is currently empty!

 ARTICLE I: NAME

-The name of The Club shall be “Phoenix Free Soles” Incorporated hereafter referred to as “The Club”
+The name of The Club shall be “Phoenix Free Soles” Incorporated hereafter referred to as “The Club.”

 ARTICLE II: PURPOSE

+The primary purpose of The Club is to promote and encourage the sport of running.
 Additionally, in support of the primary purpose, The Club may hold running races, fun-runs, group training activities, lectures and social events, track sessions, publish newsletters and other materials, create and bestow awards, and perform other activities which are conducive to the encouragement of running.

 ARTICLE III: AFFILIATION

 The Club shall be a member of the Road Runners Club of America (RRCA) and all measures adopted by that body must be considered by this organization.
-The Club will submit a portion of the annual dues (described in article V) to the RRCA as required.
+The Club will submit a portion of the annual dues (described in Article V) to the RRCA as required.
 The Club shall also be a member of the USA Track and Field (USATF).

 ARTICLE IV: MEMBERSHIP

-A: Eligibility – Membership shall be open to anyone eighteen (18) years or older upon payment of the dues as outlined in Section B. Members must complete an initial application for membership which includes agreeing to follow The Club’s ‘code of conduct’ and sign a waiver of liability for participation in all club activities.
+A: Eligibility – Membership shall be open to anyone eighteen (18) years or older upon payment of the dues as outlined in Section B.

 ARTICLE V: DUES